Four Chiropractic Myths Erased

 Paul G. Shekelle, M.D., M.P.H., of the RAND Corporation made the following statement on ABC’s 20/20.

-There are more randomized controlled trials.
+More randomized controlled trials are available.
 They show benefit of this than there are for many, many other things which physicians and neurosurgeons do all the time.